 The main purpose of this page is to have a few laughs, but you can also learn something about fallacies while doing so.
-After each joke, sign, or headline, there is a link to the relevant fallacy in the files.
+After each joke or sign there is a link to the relevant fallacy in the files.
 You can test your understanding by trying to figure out what fallacy the humor in an example is based on, then clicking on the word "Fallacy" beneath it to see if you are right.
 The important thing is to understand what went wrong logically in the examples, rather than to be able to identify fallacies by name―though there's nothing wrong with that, either!

 |A woman and her young daughter visiting a natural history museum are looking at a dinosaur skeleton, when the daughter asks her mother how old it is.
 The mother turns to a museum guard nearby and asks him.
 "That there skeleton is 70 million and two years old," the guard replies.
 "Wow!" the daughter exclaims, but her mother is puzzled: "How can they know that so precisely?" she asks the guard.
 "Well, I don't know," he replied, "but when I started work here a couple years ago they told me it was 70 million years old."2||

 A patient goes to a psychiatrist who shows him a Rorschach ink blot.
 "What do you see?" the psychiatrist asks the patient.
 "A naked woman," the patient answers.
 "Okay, what do you see in this one?" the psychiatrist asks, holding up a second blot.
 "Two naked women," the patient answers.
 "Fine, what about this one?"
 "A couple having sex."
 "Alright," the psychiatrist says, putting the ink blots aside, "I think I see your problem: you're obsessed with sex."
-"I'm obsessed with sex?" the patient replies, "you're the one with the pornography collection!"
+"I'm obsessed with sex?" the patient replies, "you're the one with the pornography collection!"2

 Two men were waiting on a platform for a train to arrive.
 The older, middle-aged man was dressed in a conservative business suit and carrying a briefcase.
 The younger one was dressed in jeans and a sweatshirt, and was carrying a backpack.
 The older man glanced at an expensive gold wristwatch.
 Seeing this, the younger man asked: "What time is it, sir?"
 The older man didn't answer; in fact, he didn't even seem to notice the question.
 "Excuse me, sir," the younger man asked again, "Could you please tell me the time?"
 Again, there was no answer.
 After a pause, the younger man continued: "Hey, I saw you look at your watch.
 I don't have one.
 I asked you politely for the time.
 Why can't you tell me?"
 Finally, the older man turned to the younger one.
 "Look," he said, "if I tell you the time, we'll strike up a conversation.
 We'll get to know each other and become friends.
 I'll invite you to my house one evening for dinner.
 You'll meet my lovely unmarried daughter who is just about your age.
 You'll ask her out on a date and end up falling in love with her.
 She'll also return your feelings since you're just her type.
 You'll ask her to marry you, and she'll accept.
 The two of you will get married."
 The older man stopped talking at that point.
 "Assuming that all that happens as you say," the younger man replied, "what would be so wrong with that?"
-"I don't want my daughter marrying a man who can't afford a watch!"
+"I don't want my daughter marrying a man who can't afford a watch!"2

-They're vegan as of now.9
+They're vegan as of now.4

-No wonder they're hiring.10
+No wonder they're hiring.5

 - Doug Lansky, compiler, Signspotting: Absurd & Amusing Signs from Around the World, (2005).

 - The jokes on this page are traditional ones, and their authors unknown, so no sources are given.
-See the books listed under "Sources & Resources" for other versions.

-- "Eat Family First?", Funny Signs, accessed: 6/17/2018.
+- "Eat Family First?", Funny Signs.

-- "Wendy’s Secret Ingredient", Funny Signs, accessed: 4/5/2018.
+- "Wendy’s Secret Ingredient", Funny Signs.